-ALL students must park their cell phone in the school phone cart when they arrive for the day and retrieve it when they leave directly for home.
-Students never carry their cell phones, keep them in their desks or lockers or anywhere except in the school phone cart during the day.
+ALL students must park their cell phone with the classroom teacher when they arrive for the day and retrieve it when they leave directly for home.
+Students never carry their cell phones, keep them in their desks or lockers or anywhere except with the teacher during the day.
 The cell phones may not be turned on in the school building, at dismissal or during After Care.
 Students may only turn on their phone when picked up by their parents or guardian.
 Cell phones may not be used for picture taking, texting, game playing, and Internet or email access during After Care.
 Parents should not try to contact their child via their cell phone while the student is at school.
 See complete cell phone policy under "Electronic Equipment."